Posted inLifestyle

 Peace does not begin with silence

-In 1957, at the height of the Cold War, scientists from across the world travelled to a small village on the Northumberland Strait to talk about nuclear weapons, global annihilation, and what it would take to pull the world back from the edge of catastrophe.
-They came in spite of their differences.
-In spite of […]
+In 1957, scientists from both sides of the Cold War travelled to a small village in Nova Scotia to talk about nuclear weapons, global annihilation, and what it would take to pull the world back from the edge of catastrophe.
+These individuals came in spite of their differences and long-held hostilities.
+What emerged from this […]

 Posted inFood + Drink